prisma/prisma/docs/tutorial.md

 The project also contains a number of additional files required for a typical Node.js/TypeScript setup:

 - `package.json`: Defines your project's Node.js dependencies.
 - `tsconfig.json`: Specifies your TypeScript configuration.
-Note that Photon.js currently requires the `esModuleInterop` property to be set to `true`.
+Note that Prisma Client JS currently requires the `esModuleInterop` property to be set to `true`.
-- `node_modules/@prisma/client`: Contains the generated Photon.js code.
+- `node_modules/@prisma/client`: Contains the generated Prisma Client JS code.
-- `script.ts`: Contains the actual "application code", which in this case is a sample script demonstrating some Photon.js API calls.
+- `script.ts`: Contains the actual "application code", which in this case is a sample script demonstrating some Prisma Client JS API calls.

-Having Photon.js located inside `node_modules/@prisma/client` enables you to import it in your code as follows:
+Having Prisma Client JS located inside `node_modules/@prisma/client` enables you to import it in your code as follows:

 ```ts
 import { PrismaClient } from '@prisma/client'
 ```

-Because Photon.js is generated into `node_modules` which is typically populated by invoking `npm install`, you should make sure that Photon.js is also generated upon every invocation of `npm install`.
-That's the reason why `prisma2 generate` (the command that generates Photon.js based on the Prisma schema) is added as a `postinstall` hook in `package.json`:
+Because Prisma Client JS is generated into `node_modules` which is typically populated by invoking `npm install`, you should make sure that Prisma Client JS is also generated upon every invocation of `npm install`.
+That's the reason why `prisma2 generate` (the command that generates Prisma Client JS based on the Prisma schema) is added as a `postinstall` hook in `package.json`:

 ```json
 {